 In its simplest form, A helps B sell something to C and in return A receives a payment from B.

 Today, most affiliate marketing is done online.
 Expanding on the previous example, A (an affiliate marketer) promotes (markets) some products of B (an online merchant) on A‘s website.
-C (a customer) visits A‘s website, sees the products and then goes to B‘s website and purchases one or more of those products.
+C (a potential customer) visits A‘s website, sees the products, and then goes to B‘s website and purchases one or more of those products.
 B then pays A a commission.

 This is how the process works in practice:

 - The Affiliate Marketer decides on the type of products he wants to promote.